-You can usually find mini buns, which are often called dollar buns, in the bakery section of most supermarkets.
-Some bakeries also carry them.
-Whole wheat buns typically have more texture and can stand up to the little burgers and all of the toppings better than white buns (but your mileage may vary).
+You can usually find mini buns, which are often called "dollar buns," in the bakery section of most supermarkets.
+Some bakeries also carry them, or you can even make them.
+Whole wheat buns typically have more texture and can stand up to the little burgers and all of the toppings better than white buns (but it's up to you).

 You can put out the burgers, the sliced (and toasted) buns, and all of the toppings on a big platter and let everyone assemble their own masterpieces.
 Or assemble the sliders yourself and let everyone dig in.

-Serve these little sliders with potato salad, a fruit salad, and soda or beer for a great summer meal.
+Serve these adorable sliders with potato salad, a fruit salad, and soda or beer for a great summer meal!

 Add the ground beef, crumbling it with your fingers as you add it; mix gently but thoroughly with your hands until combined.

 When you are ready to eat, prepare and preheat a gas or charcoal grill.
-Grill the burgers on a small rack placed over the regular grill rack, over medium coals for 3 to 4 minutes per side, turning once, until the burgers are 160 degrees F.
+Grill the burgers on a small rack placed over the regular grill rack, over medium heat for 3 to 4 minutes per side, turning once, until the burgers are 160 F.

-Be sure that the little burgers are cooked to a final internal temperature of 160°F as measured with a reliable meat thermometer for food safety reasons.
+Be sure that the little burgers are cooked to a final internal temperature of 160 F as measured with a reliable meat thermometer for food safety reasons.
 To take the most accurate temperature of the burgers, pick one up with some tongs and insert the thermometer into the side of the burger.
-Because these burgers contain a panade, or mixture of breadcrumbs and milk, they will be tender and juicy even when cooked well done.
+Because these burgers contain a panade (a mixture of breadcrumbs and milk), they will be tender and juicy even when cooked well done.

-There are several good vegetarian meat analogs that easily form into burger patties.
+There are several good vegetarian meat products that easily form into burger patties.
 Gimme Lean makes a couple of good options as does Boca.
-Choose which one you prefer, and substitute it for the ground beef in the recipe above.
+Choose which one you prefer, and substitute it for the ground beef in the recipe.